antigenomics/tcrenc/README.md

 | `--cdr` | flag | No | Specify decoder sequence type as CDR3 (default: false) (Required if you use `--decoder` option) |
 | `--epitope` | flag | No | Specify decoder sequence type as epitope (default: false) (Required if you use `--decoder` option)|

-\* - "VDJdb" option fetches both CDR3 and antigen_epitope from database, filter it simultaneously and make final CSV file with paired sequences.
+\* - "VDJdb" option fetches both CDR3 and antigen_epitope from database, filter it simultaneously and separately make two final CSV files with sequences.

 ##### Input file format
 Input CSV file should contain "cdr3" or "antigen_epitope" columns.
 If both sequences types are present in input data they will be processed separately.
-All extra data are ignored.
+All extra data will be ignored.

 If `--decoder` option is used input CSV must contain only latent embeddings:
 * One sequence = one row